SillyFreak/typst-packages-old/prequery/docs/manual.typ

   "path": "assets/wikipedia.png"}]
 ```

-... which can the be fed into a preprocessor.
+... which can then be fed into a preprocessor.
 As mentioned, the gallery contains a Python script for processing this query output:

 #{
   let lines = read("../gallery/download-web-resources.py").trim().split("\n")